-- Keep a water hose or a portable fire extinguisher handy in case someone places something flammable too near the fire pit and it catches on fire.
+- Keep a water hose or a portable fire extinguisher handy in case someone places something flammable too close to the fire pit and it catches fire.

 The Advantages of Owning a Gas Fire Pit

-A fire pit offers warmth and ambience, and having one might make your backyard the go-to spot in the neighborhood.
+A fire pit offers warmth and atmosphere and could make your backyard the go-to spot in the neighborhood.
 While wood fires are rustic and soothing, gas fire pits offer some advantages.

-- Gas fire pits do not emit the sparks that are common with wood-burning fire pits.
+- Gas fire pits do not emit the sparks common with wood-burning fire pits.